smiletrl/micro_ecommerce/README.md

 |-- README.md
 ```

-## Note
+## Paid Service

-This repository is still in progress.
-Keep an eye on it if you are interested ^
+We offer paid service for ecommerce application development.
+[Get in touch](email:smiletrl@yahoo.com) if you want to talk ^